segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](src/gitstuff/image0.png)

-DeCoronize is a Chromeplugin to Socially distances you from corona virus and fix a Website.
+DeCoronize is a Chromeplugin to Socially distances you from Chuck Norris virus and fix a Website.

 ## Why?